pittcsc/Documents/Constitution.md

 #### Director of Outreach

-The Director of Outreach shall be responsible for enhancing member engagement, promoting campus involvement, and developing initiatives that connect CSC to the broader University of Pittsburgh community.
-This officer shall collaborate with other student organizations across the University, with a particular focus on those within the School of Computing and Information (SCI), such as Women in Computer Science (WiCS), MAC, OASIS, and similar groups, to foster partnerships and cooperative efforts.
-The Director of Outreach shall collect feedback from CSC members to guide the creation of new events, programs, and initiatives, while proposing and executing efforts aimed at fostering an inclusive and welcoming environment within CSC.
-Additionally, this role shall serve as the primary liaison between CSC and the SCI administration to ensure effective collaboration and alignment between the club and the administration.
-The Director of Outreach may also oversee initiatives such as mentorship programs, collaborative events, and efforts related to diversity, equity, and inclusion (DEI), ensuring these align with CSC’s mission and goals.
+The Director of Outreach is responsible for promoting engagement, campus involvement, and initiatives that connect CSC to the broader Pitt community.
+They collaborate with other student organizations—especially within the School of Computing and Information (e.g., WiCS, MAC, OASIS)—to foster partnerships and joint efforts.
+This officer gathers member feedback to inform new events and programs, while leading efforts to build an inclusive and welcoming environment.
+They also serve as CSC’s primary liaison to the SCI administration, ensuring alignment and collaboration.
+Responsibilities may include overseeing mentorship programs, joint events, and DEI-related initiatives in support of CSC’s mission.

 #### Creative Media Officer

-The Creative Media Officer is responsible for driving CSC’s online presence and creative projects.
-They:

-*   Oversee social media (e.g., Instagram Reels).

-*   Coordinate coverage of major events in long-form video (e.g., YouTube).

-*   Facilitate collaborations with companies, influencers, and other organizations.

-*   Manage Supervisor positions related to media and social media creation.

-*   Are empowered, pending Executive Board approval, to create or dissolve these positions as needed to advance CSC’s social media strategy.
+The Creative Media Officer drives CSC’s online presence and creative direction.
+They oversee all social media platforms (e.g., Instagram, TikTok), coordinate long-form content coverage of major events (e.g., YouTube), and facilitate collaborations with companies, influencers, and other organizations.
+They also manage Supervisor roles related to media and social content creation, with the authority—pending Executive Board approval—to create or dissolve these positions as needed to support CSC’s social media strategy.

 XII) Terms of Office